-The System Controller
+Module System Controller

-Located between the disk drive slots and the CD-ROM drive bay is the System Controller.
-The System Controller is a microprocessor-controlled subsystem that is mounted directly to the system midplane by way of an extender board.
+Located between the disk drive slots and the CD-ROM drive bay is the module System Controller (MSC).
+The MSC is a microprocessor-controlled subsystem that is mounted directly to the system midplane by way of an extender board.
 It monitors various system operations, including chassis temperature, system fan speed, midplane voltage levels, and the system clock.

-When any operating parameter exceeds or drops past a specified limit, the System Controller can execute a controlled shutdown of the deskside system.
+When any operating parameter exceeds or drops past a specified limit, the MSC can execute a controlled shutdown of the deskside system.
 During such a shutdown procedure, the controller maintains a log with the last error message(s) received before the shutdown.

-For information on using the System Controller, see Chapter 7 in this document.
+For information on using the MSC, see Chapter 7 in this document.